Minnesota Lynx: Road to more championships (2012–2017)

 In 2012, the team began the season 10–0, a franchise and league record.
 They clinched a playoff berth on August 19, 2012, just 21 games into the season.
 The team fell to the Indiana Fever in the 2012 WNBA Finals.

 The Lynx used both the loss in the Finals and prognosticators' pre-season focus on the Phoenix Mercury's new phenom, Brittney Griner, to motivate themselves for the 2013 season.
 The Lynx once again had the best record in the West.
 They completed their comeback, sweeping through the playoffs en route to their second championship in three years, once again defeating the Atlanta Dream.
-Maya Moore, showing why she's now a superstar in the WNBA, won the 2013 WNBA Finals MVP.
-In doing so, the Lynx became the second WNBA team and fifth major professional sports franchise to sweep through the postseason.
+Maya Moore was named 2013 WNBA Finals MVP.
+Capping off a dominant championship run, the Lynx became the second WNBA team and fifth major professional sports franchise to sweep through the postseason.

 In 2014, the Lynx again had a successful regular season, claiming the second best record in the league, second only to Griner and the Mercury.
 However, in the playoffs, the Mercury bested them 2–1 in a three-game series, and the Lynx failed to make the finals for the first time since the 2010 season.

 In 2015, two-time Defensive Player of the Year Sylvia Fowles of the Chicago Sky held out of her contract until her wish was granted in July to play for Minnesota.
 The Lynx would go on to win their third franchise title, all three of them in a five-year span dating back to 2011.
 Fowles proved herself to be a crucial addition, earning finals MVP honors.

 Sylvia Fowles became 2017 WNBA MVP and finals MVP twice.

 After winning the WNBA title in 2015, the Lynx qualified to the 2016 WNBA Playoffs as the top seed with a franchise record 28–6 finish, only entering in the semi-finals to face the Phoenix Mercury.
 Due to the Target Center entering a renovation, the team moved to the Xcel Energy Center in Saint Paul, where the Lynx played the 2017 regular season.
 A sweep of the Mercury qualified the Lynx for their fifth finals in six years, with the adversary being the Los Angeles Sparks.
 The Lynx would not repeat their title, as the Sparks edged out the Lynx in a five-game series, eventually winning game 5 by 1 point.

 On August 18, 2017, the Lynx set two WNBA records in their 111–52 defeat of the Indiana Fever: largest margin of victory (59 points) and longest unanswered scoring run (37 consecutive points).
 The Lynx finished as the top seed in the league, finishing 27–7.
 In the semi-finals, the Lynx defeated the Washington Mystics in a three-game sweep to advance to the WNBA Finals for the sixth time in seven years.
 The Lynx avenged 2016's Finals loss to the Sparks by defeating them in five games to win their fourth championship in seven seasons and tying the now-defunct Houston Comets for most WNBA championship titles.